citygml4j/ade-xjc/README.md

 This will compile the `CityGML-SubsurfaceADE-0_9_0.xsd` schema to JAXB classes that are generated in the folder `sample/src-gen`.
 If you are running ade-xjc with Java 8, you will have to allow access to external XSD files by adding the following JVM argument to the above command.

-    -Djavax.xml.accessExternalSchema
+    -Djavax.xml.accessExternalSchema=file

-For your convience, an Ant `build.xml` file is available in the `ade-xjc-<version>/sample` folder.
-Run this `build.xml` file with Ant using the default target to compile the schema with the settings shown above.
+For convience, an Ant `build.xml` file is available in the `ade-xjc-<version>/sample` folder.
+Run this `build.xml` file with Ant using the default target to compile the schema with the same settings as shown above.

 Using the generated JAXB classes
 --------------------------------